ennessione/signalling/SignallingExamples/README.md

 ## TODO

+There is a dire need for information in layout and signalling files.

 If there is interest it would be possible to export:

+- into other formats and formalisms
 - many more synthetic examples
 - obfuscated versions of real-life interlockings
 - obfuscated versions of real-life control tables